Prompt → Context → Harness: three layers of LLM engineering

 Context Engineering

 What the model can see on a single call.
 The prompt is part of it.
-Retrieved documents, tool results, summarized history, and structured data are the rest.
+Retrieved documents, tool results, summarized history, structured data are the rest.
 Even a 1M-token window is a finite budget you have to allocate.

-*recent_tool_results, # freshest first
+("system", "Recent tool results:\n{tool_results}"), # freshest first

-user_turn, # anchored last
+("user", "{user_turn}"), # anchored last

 )

-Animation: a pulse traveling through the RAG path — query, embed, vector DB (cosine top-K), top 8, ctx (+44k tokens added).
+Animation: a pulse traveling through the RAG path: query, embed, vector DB (cosine top-K), top 8, ctx (+44k tokens added).

 Layer 3 · The runtime